floriankuehl/devworx/README.md

 <h3>Context-Based MVC Solution</h3>
 <p>The solution can be controlled in the frontend and API context via controllers and actions.
 The <code>LoginHash</code> can be provided by Cookie or via request header.</p>

-<h3>Credential Hashing</h3>
-<p>The <code>LoginHash</code> consists of the login name and password.
-Neither the login name nor the password are stored in plaintext in the database.
-The hash is directly compared with the value in the database.</p>

 <h3>Database</h3>
 <p>The <code>Database</code> class serves as a database interface and is accessible via <code>global $DB</code>.</p>
 <p>Database entries in Devworx have a basic structure that allows for easy data handling and mapping to any <code>AbstractModel</code>.</p>